Class Naming

 Faster workflow with cleaner code by applying styles that already exist

-Why are utility classes important?
+Why are utility classes important for workflow & page speed?

 Anytime we add a style using the style panel, Webflow adds new lines of code to our website's css file.
 Webflow's css file serves all css to every page even if it contains class names and styles not used on that page.
 This can impact our page speed.
 By using utility classes, we're able to keep our code light and clean.
 Utility classes can also help us work faster when applying a grouping of styles that we'll reuse often.
+If we don't apply styles in our component class and use utilities instead, the component class will not show up in or add to our global site css.

 • Start with u-